 A specific version of a file within the depot.
 Each revision is assigned a number, in sequence.
-Any revision can be accessed in the depot by its revision number, for example: testfile#3.
+Any revision can be accessed in the depot by its revision number, preceded by a pound sign (#), for example testfile#3.

 file tree